I am tremendously lazy so I’ll just tell you only the beginning…

 In April of ’77, when I decided to go to the cinema by myself for the first time, I chose a classic Western entitled “Mackenna’s Gold.”
 In spite of an exceptional cast (the great Omar Sharif, Eli Wallach, Telly Savalas…), the film was not exactly a piece of art.
 It was as boring as its protagonist Gregory Peck, but I was only six years old and so hypnotized by the film and adventure I was experiencing that I was totally unaware I was about to fall in love.
 Among the many male characters playing tough guys, there was a much more interesting supporting female character played by Julie Newmar (the future Catwoman !!!) who stole my heart.
 This was the shabby Hesh-Ke, a young (blue eyed !!!) apache, muddy and wild, that in the middle of the movie decided to take a bath in the river completely nude!
 Fortunately the film was not restricted to 14 year olds and thus marked my life indelibly.

-Once I was out of the movie theater, and obviously out of my mind too, I was suddenly aware that women and movies would be two topics I would have to deepen my knowledge and appreciation of.
+Once I was out of the movie theater, and obviously out of my mind too, I was suddenly aware that cinema would be topic I would have to deepen my knowledge and appreciation of.

-Everything started there and then.
-If you would like to find out the rest of the story, feel free to contact me.
+But if you would like to find the true story, feel free to contact me.

 Roberto De Vita, born in Milan in 1970.
 Graduated in scenography at the Brera Fine Arts Academy in 2004.

 Since 1999 he has been a film editor.